mikegrudic/pytreegrav/README.md

     Wall time: 1min 2s

-pykdgrav also supports OpenMP multithreading, but no support for higher parallelism is implemented nor planned.
+pykdgrav also supports OpenMP multithreading, but no support for higher parallelism is not implemented.
 We can make it even faster by running in parallel (here on a dual-core laptop):

 ```python